Primary Languages intent:

 - Our spiral curriculum is progressive in skills and knowledge with key vocabulary underpinning topics, which is subsequently built upon through topics and year groups.
 This is through the early, intermediate and progressive language units.

 - Key areas of learning are revisited regularly and links are made within and between topics which supports our children’s learning through spaced repetition and learning flashbacks.
-This formative assessment is used to inform future lessons in the learning sequence to help children to gather a broad and deep understanding of the topic.
+This formative assessment is used to inform future lessons in the learning sequence to help children to gather a broad and deep understanding of the topic and identify ‘high flyers’ in particular strands of languages, and any children that may require additional support.

 - Teachers plan a sequential journey of learning using formative assessment, progression grids and knowledge organisers through the Language Angels scheme of work.